Contact Hal Feldman

 One of the reasons South Florida is called a little slice of paradise is the area’s abundant water.
 You are never too far from the beautiful ocean, sparkling lake, canal or stream.
 However, sometimes we get too much of a good thing.
 Because Miami-Dade County is located in a unique geographical area, it is particularly susceptible to flooding from major rain events and storm surge.

-When I moved from the Northeast to Palmetto Bay in 2004, I had no idea about the importance of flood insurance.
-It was eye opening to understand how the risks were calculated, how a home was classified into a particular risk categories and how to best factor this information while selecting a home.
+When I moved from the Northeast to Miami in 2004, I had no idea about the importance of flood insurance.
+It was eye opening to understand how the risks were calculated, how a home was classified into a particular risk categories and how to best factor this information when selecting a home for purchase.

 Most homeowners insurance policies do not cover flood damage.
 So, in 1968, Congress created the National Flood Insurance Program (NFIP) to help provide a means for property owners to financially protect themselves.
 In order to participate in the NFIP, your community must comply with FEMA standards to reduce the risks of flooding.
 Don’t worry, nearly every South Florida community is qualified to participate in the NFIP.
 To get started, work with your homeowners insurance company.
 They will provide information to help you obtain a flood insurance policy.
 Pricing varies on the coverage as well as risk.

 FEMA designates risk levels (available here) by looking at elevation and proximity to water.
 They then assign each parcel of land a letter designation.
-Depending on your home’s letter designation, you will either be required to or have the guaranteed option to purchase insurance.
-You can ask the
+Depending on your home’s letter designation, you will either be required to, or have the guaranteed option to, purchase insurance.

-Here are a few links showing lot-level flood zones: Miami-Dade County (shows entire county map), Palmetto Bay, FL, Pinecrest, FL and Coral Gables, FL.
+Miami-Dade County has a great website that you can use to plug in the address of any property in the County to check its flood zone designation.
+I highly recommend it when you are house hunting.
 You can also call the Miami‑Dade County's Flood Zone Hotline at (786) 315‑2847 to confirm your exact flood zone designation.
-As you hone in on home that you like, take a few moments to understand the flood risks associated with the property.
+As you hone in on a home that you like, take a few moments to understand the flood risks associated with the property.
 A little knowledge goes a long way.

 Miami-Dade County continues to work with FEMA to reduce flood risks.
 Because of drainage improvements funded through the Miami‑Dade Stormwater Utility, and other enhancements to the community services provided by Miami‑Dade County, effective October 1, 2003 a 25% discount is included in the rate to those residents in unincorporated Miami-Dade who are in a flood zone and purchase flood insurance policies.
 A 10% discount is also available for those outside of flood zones, with the exception of Preferred Risk policies.